-2. What do you understand by climate change and how it is harmful:
+2. What do you understand about climate change and how is it harmful?

-This refers to changes in temperature, rainfall pattern, wind pattern during various parts of the year?
-This leads to unseasonal rainfall, cyclones, flooding.
+Climate change refers to changes in temperature, rainfall pattern, wind pattern over a period of time.
+This triggers to unseasonal rainfall, cyclones, flooding, droughts and other natural disasters.

-3. Give some examples of waste recycling
+3. Give some examples of waste recycling.